USGS-CIDA/ms-pgdl-wrr/fig_3/README.md

 tail sim-scratch/{nhd_10596466_010_profiles_experiment_01}/results_log.txt
 ```

-see what jobs are done w/
+see what jobs are done and/or count complete jobs with:
 ```
 ls out/fig_3

+ls out/fig_3/ | wc -l
 ```